drogue-iot/drogue-event-source/README.md

-# Drogue Clue Event Source
+# Drogue ClouD Event Source

 Connects to Drogue Cloud integration endpoint, consumes cloud events sent by devices and forwards them to the next service.

 Currently it only connects to WebSocket Endpoint.

 It can be used in combination with https://github.com/drogue-iot/drogue-postgresql-pusher

 ## Configuration